MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ### Change the entity order in match rules

 You can reorder entities for match rules to change the order in which they are processed.
+Rules that are conflicting because of a changed order will be removed.
+You have to recreate removed rules with an updated configuration.

 1. Go to **Data** > **Unify** > **Match** and select **Edit**.